 Offsite Cat Care Liaison: Want to help care for our cats but cannot travel down to our shelter?
 Offsite Cat Care Liaisons help to care for adoptable cats at our offsite partner locations.
 Volunteers help to socialize the cats, clean and maintain kennels, monitor health and behavior, educate, and build and maintain relationships with offsite store locations.
 This position requires a regular weekly schedule, and Pet Partners are welcome.

-Special Event Associate – Radiothon and/or Telethon: Want to help support a FUN fund-raising event that generates much community awareness about the APL and money to help care for our animals?
+Special Event Associate – Telethon: Want to help support a FUN fund-raising event that generates much community awareness about the APL and money to help care for our animals?

-The Q104 Pledge for Pets Radiothon is an 18-hour live radio broadcast held at our shelter over two-days to raise monies for our animals.
-Our annual radiothon has a variety of volunteer assignments during the two-day event at the shelter.
 The Fur-Get-Me-Not Telethon is a 14.5-hour broadcast on WKYC that will showcase the diverse and meaningful work the APL does to rescue, heal, nurture, adopt and advocate for animals in need.
-The goal of the radiothon and telethon is to unite the community and inspire listeners or viewers to put their compassion in action and give help, hope and a second chance to homeless animals.
+Dick Goddard’s APL Telethon highlights stories about the many wonderful animals that are waiting for loving homes at the Cleveland APL in order to raise money to help the nearly 15,000 animals that the Cleveland APL cares for every year.
+The goal of the telethons is to unite the community and inspire listeners or viewers to put their compassion in action and give help, hope and a second chance to homeless animals.

 Event volunteer assignments include Event Setup, Phone Bank, Greeter, Registration/Sales, Change Counting, Gift Processing, Food Room, Food Solicitation, Food Retrieval, Shuttle Driver, Phone Bank Runner, Photographer, and Event Cleanup.
 These positions require pre-event training and adherence to commitment for the event.
 This is a great opportunity for those who want to be involved but cannot commit to helping on a regular weekly basis.